Snowflake-Labs/sfquickstarts/site/sfguides/src/h2o/h2o.md

 #### Notifications

-Selecting `Notifications` in the `CPU/MEMORY` section (2) opens important information and discoveries from Driverless AI.
+Selecting `Notifications` in the `CPU/MEMORY` section (#2) opens important information and discoveries from Driverless AI.

 ![](images/06_run_16.png)

 Ours reports that

-* Reproducible mode was enabled, along with its implications.
+* Reproducible mode was enabled, along with all of its settings and implications.
 * Imbalanced data was detected but imbalanced settings were not enabled.
 Notifications then indicates the expert settings required to account for imbalance in the data.
 * An ID column was identified and automatically dropped from data.
 * Additional information on scoring during feature and model tuning.